wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 ## Appendix{#appendix}

 This appendix contains the most significant threats identified and more insights.
-When doing this you want to store this information in a issues/bug tracking system such as Jira.
+When doing this you want to store this information in an issue/bug tracking system such as Jira.
 This helps to track and also review dispositions in the future.

 ### **Training, Validation and Test Images**